destroyer-art/full-stack-dev-2024/instructions.md

 ### Front-End Requirements

-- You are free to choose how to style the front end, but it should be functional and user-friendly.
+- You are free to choose how to style the front end, but it should be functional, responsive and user-friendly.
+- The two datasets provided are only a fraction of the data that would inevitably be displayed on a page so please consider how data could be displayed intuitively.
-- Feel free to use frameworks like Bootstrap, Tailwind, or custom CSS but include any custom requirements in `requirements.txt`.
+- Feel free to use frameworks like Bootstrap, Tailwind, or custom CSS but include any custom requirements in the setup section of `task_description.md`.

 ### Bonus Task (Optional)